jimhopp/GPSvsNetwork/README.md

 Stories:

 #   Create own images for app icon.
-#   Register a ContentObserver in the view, and get rid of the timer loop polling for updates.
 #   Create service to record positions in background
 #   Notification bar for status?
 #   Delete recorded positions